Eastern Low Prussian: Geography

 Eastern Low Prussian had borders with Ostsamländisch, Natangian, and Standard German.
 Lithuanian language was spoken within its area.

 Phonology

 In difference to varieties to the West, it had no vocalization of /r/.
 Its alveolar /r/ probably counts among its influences from Lithuanian.
 Werdersch has an alveolar as well.

+Like in Werdersch, it has du motst meaning you have to.

 Eastern Low Prussian has a greater phonetic affinity to Standard German than Samlandic.
 The /ai/ of Samlandic is given as /ei/ with long /e/.

 It has features common with Nehrungisch.
 It has major High German influence, a Lithuanian substrate, even numerous words having undergone High German consonant shift.
 High German influence is, though not exclusively, by Salzburg Protestants.

-It has dorx for High German durch, English through.
+It has dorx (with the ach-Laut) for High German durch, English through.

 Grammar

 There was a diminutive ending -l around Gusev, Kaliningrad Oblast (Gumbinnen), explained by Upper German influence.